solliancenet/Azure-Machine-Learning-Dev-Guide/intro/tools.md

 If you do not want to set up a Notebook VM and wish to run Jupyter notebooks on your own notebook server hosted on your local machine or any VM of your choosing, then you must perform the following steps:

-1. Create a Machine Learning service workspace (steps 1 - 6 above).
+1. Sign in to the [Azure portal](https://portal.azure.com/) and open your Azure Machine Learning service workspace.
+[Create your workspace](./environment-setup.md#Azure-Machine-Learning-service-workspace) if you have not already done so.
 2. Create an isolated Python environment using [Miniconda](https://docs.conda.io/en/latest/miniconda.html), [Anaconda](https://www.anaconda.com/), or [Python virtualenv](https://virtualenv.pypa.io/en/stable/).
 Be sure to select Python version 3.7 or greater.
 3. Install the core components of the Machine Learning SDK with Jupyter notebook capabilities: